HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Complete Experimental Configuration

 \subsection{Baseline Methods}

 We compare the performance of Hi-GNN against several widely-adopted GNN baseline models.
-These models are standard benchmarks for graph classification tasks: \begin{itemize} \item \textbf{Graph Convolutional Network (GCN)} \cite{kipf2017semi}: Aggregates information from immediate neighbors using spectral graph convolutions. \item \textbf{Graph Attention Network (GAT)} \cite{velivckovic2018graph}: Employs attention mechanisms to assign different weights to neighbor contributions during feature aggregation. \item \textbf{Graph Isomorphism Network (GIN)} \cite{xu2018powerful}: A GNN variant designed to be as expressive as the Weisfeiler-Lehman graph isomorphism test, utilizing MLPs for node feature transformation and sum aggregation. \item \textbf{GraphSAGE} \cite{hamilton2017inductive}: An inductive learning framework that samples a fixed number of neighbors and applies various aggregator functions (e.g., mean, LSTM, pooling) to combine neighbor features. \item \textbf{Hi-GNN} : A hierarchical graph neural network designed to process both local Control Flow Graphs (CFGs) and the global Function Call Graph (FCG).
+These models are standard benchmarks for graph classification tasks: \begin{itemize} \item \textbf{Graph Convolutional Network (GCN)} \cite{kipf2017semi}: Aggregates information from immediate neighbors using spectral graph convolutions. \item \textbf{Graph Attention Network (GAT)} \cite{velivckovic2018graph}: Employs attention mechanisms to assign different weights to neighbor contributions during feature aggregation. \item \textbf{Graph Isomorphism Network (GIN)} \cite{xu2018powerful}: A GNN variant designed to be as expressive as the Weisfeiler-Lehman graph isomorphism test, utilizing MLPs for node feature transformation and sum aggregation. \item \textbf{GraphSAGE} \cite{hamilton2017inductive}: An inductive learning framework that samples a fixed number of neighbors and applies various aggregator functions (e.g., mean, LSTM, pooling) to combine neighbor features. \item \textbf{GraphGPS} \cite{rampavsek2022recipe}: A modern graph transformer that combines local GIN message passing with global multi-head self-attention.
+We use the recipe variant with a 128-dim hidden representation and Performer-based linear attention; FCG nodes are encoded by aggregating their per-function CFG features.
+Trained with the same Adam configuration as the other baselines. \item \textbf{Hi-GNN}: A hierarchical graph neural network designed to process both local Control Flow Graphs (CFGs) and the global Function Call Graph (FCG).
 We use GCN as the GNN encoder for both CFG and FCG. \end{itemize} All baseline models were implemented using the PyTorch Geometric library \cite{Fey/Lenssen/2019}.